 If you could buy one bag, the Western Mountaineering MegaLite sleeping bag does it all.
 The quality is superb and it is light, packable, spacious, and warm.

 The North Face Cat's Meow is another budget bag in addition to the Kelty Tuck 20 (see below).
 The Cats Meow at $169, is also synthetic but lighter than the Kelty Tuck.

 This is a staple North Face bag that has been around since in the 1970’s.
 Needless to say, North Face has had plenty of time to perfect the Cats Meow.
 It is lighter than most synthetic bags, outstandingly versatile, and durable against wet weather.

 As a 20°F bag, tests have shown that it is warmer than the Kelty Tuck due to North Face’s Heatseeker Pro synthetic insulation.
 This insulation is quicker at drying than some water resistant down materials.
 At 2.69lbs, it is heavier but not as heavy as some other synthetic bags.

 The bag has features like a full-length glow in the dark zipper, hood, internal pocket, and compression sack.
 The Cat’s Meow is a top contender for a budget and general-purpose sleeping bag.

 Due to its weight, this bag is not recommended for extended trips but best for short-term adventures like camping or kayaking.

-A fantastic price-conscious sleeping bag that you could take on almost any adventure.
+North Face Cat's Meow is a fantastic price-conscious sleeping bag that you could take on almost any adventure.
 The Cat’s Meow will you keep you warm and dry, and you’ll never be stuck looking for the zipper at night.

 The Seattle based Feathered Friends Company specializes in custom high-quality down products at a competitive price.